nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210510 Day55
+Getting back in after a long break.
+Started taking a look at Jenkins and CI/CD pipelines

 ### 20210506 Day54
 Dipped my toes into memcache.
 It's very similar to Redis (because essentially datastore and in-memory caching)
 Seems like Memcache is multithreaded and simple but Redis is simglethreaded and offers a lot of utility